Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-HB 499In Committee - Judiciary, Rules & Administration
+H 499Referred to Judiciary, Rules & Administration Committee

-Unmanned Aircraft Systems Near Department of Correction Facilities
+Unmanned Aircraft Systems — Restrictions Near Department of Correction Facilities

 Would establish provisions regarding unmanned aircraft systems near Department of Correction facilities.
-Proposed penalties reportedly would include up to 1 year imprisonment and $2,000-$5,000 fine.
+Superseded by H 522, which passed into law.

 Last action: January 21, 2026